 Airbnb is actually a social accommodation platform for private households renting out their spare room.
 Over time it has also become a booking platform for apartments, renting between two private parties.

 Although it is still not very common for a hostel to be listed here.
+Airbnb is an amazing website, but just not for hostels.

 For using Airbnb you need to register and have a profile.